gullayeshwantkumarruler/intro-to-data-science/README.md

 ## Results of the analysis

 Results and discussion were published on Medium: https://medium.com/@gullayeshwantkumarruler/diving-into-boston-and-seattle-airbnb-data-c68701b137e0
+Link to my github repository of this project:https://github.com/gullayeshwantkumarruler/intro-to-data-science

 In this project, I dived into the most recent Airbnb Boston and Seattle dataset and found many interesting phenomenom:
 - We gathered the Boston and Seattle Airbnb data, and compare the two dataset.